das-kaesebrot/ingestor/README.md

   --heic-mode {convert,copy}
                         HEIC operation mode.
-Whether to convert HEIC files to JPG before copying or copying as is. (default: convert)
+Whether to convert HEIC files to JPG before copying or copying as is. (default: convert) --time-correction-offset +00:00:00
+                        A correction offset to apply to the media files in the folder.
+Can either be positive (no prefix or +) or negative (-). (default: 00:00:00)
 ```

 # Open Source License Attribution